 What to Do

 Anna Ruby Falls– Just one of many waterfalls in North Georgia, Anna Ruby Falls involves a short but steep walk up a paved trail to the lookout point.
 From there, you can go on one of three hikes, enjoy picnic facilities, or learn about local wildlife at the visitor’s center.
-Anna Ruby Falls Road, Helen
+Anna Ruby Falls Road

 Zip lining and aerial adventures– A few operators run zip lines and ropes courses near Helen.
 Screaming Eagle Zipline is one of the best, located within Unicoi.
 Nacoochee Adventures is another, along with Cool River Adventures and Sunburst Stables and Ziplines.